 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 How much do you really know about dogs?
-Did you know that dogs can sniff out cancer?
-Probably.
+From fastest dog to poop alignment, the fact is dogs have some incredible abilities.
 But did you know that they can even smell the passage of time?
 Yep, it’s true.
-Here are 11 incredible dog facts that you probably don’t know.
+Here are 15 incredible dog facts that you probably don’t know.

 1. They have an incredibly fast sniff rate.